 It is replicable.

-(The day this happened, I was filming for my upcoming TV show in Japan so I was sleeping (the US stock market hours suck over there), but several of my top THIS guy made $22,000, THIS guy made $28,000 and THIS guy who named his son Timur after me made $10,000 on just his small $20,000 account…all have become self-sufficient aka they have learned enough from me that they have taken the training wheels off!
-Which is my goal for everyone… since sometimes I won’t be there for a live trade as I spend the vast majority of my time building my education empire…hence why you need to study all the videos/use all the tools like THIS that I give you!)students also banked,
+(The day this happened, I was filming for my upcoming TV show in Japan so I was sleeping (the US stock market hours suck over there), but several of my top trading challenge students also banked, THIS guy made $22,000, THIS guy made $28,000 and THIS guy who named his son Timur after me made $10,000 on just his small $20,000 account…all have become self-sufficient aka they have learned enough from me that they have taken the training wheels off!
+Which is my goal for everyone… since sometimes I won’t be there for a live trade as I spend the vast majority of my time building my education empire…hence why you need to study all the videos/use all the tools like THIS that I give you!)

 Without further delay I give you the most detailed account EVER of how to make $200,000+ in one day…and know that the stocks Tim Grittani traded exhibited the EXACT same patterns as those stocks in this post from 2011 that I did…not just similar but EXACT…welcome to pumped up penny stocks, enjoy the predictability!